DinoChiesa/apigee-proxy-generator/README.md

 - generates the templatized proxy, by combining a template against a specific configuration.

-- import & deploy the proxy, to the given organization + environment, with the specified service account.
+- optionally, imports & deploys the proxy, to the given organization + environment, with the specified service account.

-You'll need a recent version of node and npm to run this tool.
+You'll need a relatively recent version of node and npm to run this tool.

 1. First, Create service account

-   Create a service account that the proxy will "Act as" in order to query BigQuery.
+   Create a service account that the proxy will "act as", when it sends the queries to BigQuery.
    This account will need the "Big Query Job User" role in the GCP project.
+   You can use the [GCP cloud console UI](https://console.cloud.google.com), or the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud), to do this.

    You do not need to create or download a service-account key.

    **NB**: This example works only against Apigee X, and depends on a feature particular to Apigee X.

-   You can use the [GCP cloud console UI](https://console.cloud.google.com), or the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud), to do this.

 2. Generate a proxy, and import & deploy it.